 Early symptoms may be improved with new eyeglasses, brighter lighting, anti-glare sunglasses, or magnifying lenses.
 If these measures do not help, surgery is the only effective treatment.
 Surgery involves removing the cloudy lens and replacing it with an artificial lens.

 A cataract needs to be removed only when vision loss interferes with your everyday activities, such as driving, reading, or watching TV.
 Sometimes a cataract should be removed even if it does not cause problems with vision.
 For example, a cataract should be removed if it prevents examination or treatment of another eye problem, such as age-related macular degeneration or diabetic retinopathy.

-In addition to its key role in imparting strength to bones and teeth, calcium plays a critical role as a messenger in cell-signaling pathways throughout the body and is necessary for normal cell function, transmission of nerve signals, secretion of hormones, blood coagulation, muscle contraction, and muscle relaxation.
+Calcium, the most abundant mineral in the human body, is best known for its important role in bone health and protection from osteoporosis.
+However, in addition to its key role in imparting strength to bones and teeth, calcium plays a critical role as a messenger in cell-signaling pathways throughout the

 You can employ many strategies that will lower your odds of falling and suffering a debilitating injury.

 As the number of older adults rises, so does the number of injuries and falls suffered by this population.
 Among adults age 65 and older, falls are the top cause of injuries and death

 Acrucial weapon in the fight against arthritis is medication that, in some cases, slows disease progression as well as easing pain, maximizing joint function, and improving quality of life.
 There is no one-size-fits-all solution—trial and error may be required to find the drug (or drug combination) that works for you.